openebs-archive/openebs-docs/docs/snapshots.md

 A storage snapshot is a set of reference markers for data at a particular point in time.
 A snapshot acts as a detailed table of contents, providing you with accessible copies of data that you can roll back to.

-OpenEBS operator will deploy following components during *openebs-operator-0.7.2.yaml* installation.
+OpenEBS operator will deploy following components during *openebs-operator* installation.

 1. A snapshot-controller
 2. A snapshot-provisioner